ArduPilot/ardupilot_wiki/common/source/docs/common-rpm.rst

    pull-up resistor to be added between the Vcc and signal lines.
 In some cases, their Vcc, gnd, and signal lines won't match the colour coding of the wire.
 Hence, it is advisable to experiment with the provided Arduino sketch and a bread board to be sure of the sensor pin orientation.

 For a reliable RPM signal the hall effect pick-up should be mounted very close to the magnet.
-The image below shows an example mounting on helicopter.
+The image below shows an example mounting on a helicopter.

 .. image:: ../../../images/Installed_Hall_Effect_Sensor.jpg
     :target: ../_images/Installed_Hall_Effect_Sensor.jpg
     :width: 240px

-The three wires should then be plugged into autopilot.
+The three wires should then be plugged into the autopilot.
 This is commonly done using a standard servo plug.
 Ground to Gnd, Vcc to 5V, and the signal line needs to be attached to a GPIO pin.
 On most smaller boards this will be any one of the PWM pins on the servo rail.
 On a Pixhawk this must be one of the AUX ports.
 For reasons explained later it is recommended to use the highest number pin first.
-E.g. AUX 6 on a Pixhawk Cube or PWM 9 on an F405-Wing.
+E.g. AUX 6 on a Pixhawk/Cube or PWM 9 on an F405-Wing.

 **Parameter Setup**